pankrit9/sales-sync-CRM/client/blog.md

 - easy backend url

 ### App.js
 - handles all the routes and their placements
+    - the overall layout of the application
 - the main file of react

 ### scenes/loginPage/index.jsx
+- renders the root components of the application including the app.js